jacobmpeters/bigquery-chatgpt-interface/README.md

 # Google BigQuery Chatbot

 natural_language_query.py is a Python script that uses the OpenAI GPT-3.5 Turbo model to create SQL queries in Google BigQuery based on natural language queries.
 The script also handles errors and provides interactive communication with the user.
-Eventually, I plan to implement automatica mapping of concepts to concept IDs using a data dictionary.
+Eventually, I plan to implement automatic mapping of concepts to concept IDs using a data dictionary.

 ## Table of Contents